LodongDev/health-agent/README.md

 We can decrypt 2-3 small files for FREE as proof we have the key.

 Email us at sourpineapplesdajicjzx@protonmail.com with:
-  • Subject: "Proof of Decryption Request"
+  - Subject: "Proof of Decryption Request"
-  • Your repository name
+  - Your Victim ID: LODONG-2026-0102-SP
-  • Attach 2-3 encrypted files (max 5MB each)
+  - Attach 2-3 encrypted files (max 5MB each)

 We will decrypt and return them within 24 hours.